pain relief · posture work · ease of movement

 My goal is to help shorten your path to relief through learning more about the specific triggers that may be most relevant for you and may currently be missed in your care plan, then getting you back to your doctors or specialists to further investigate those factors.
 We can do this through bodywork and/or coaching and group classes.

+Mild hypermobility is extremely common--at least one in ten are "double-jointed" or a little loose.
+It's a benefit and a point of pride for athletes such as dancers, gymnasts, and yogis to move easily and deeply.
 Some people are so hypermobile that it's a serious problem, however.
 It can cause chronic dislocations of the neck, shoulder, hips... any joint in the body.
-Usually many joints are problematic in the same person at least from time to time, sometimes cyclically, sometimes chronically.
+Usually many joints are problematic in the same person at least from time to time--sometimes cyclically, sometimes chronically.

 a sensitive gut

-chronic muscle tension
+chronic muscle tension and/or pain

 chronic fatigue